nicm42/100-days-of-code-v2/log 1.md

 **Day 65: 9th September 2020**
 Set up the Red Dwarf XII animation.
 Just installing all the Gulp files takes a while!
 But now it's all ready to start.

+**Day 66: 10th September 2020**
+I'm so glad you can adjust properties in the dev tools because getting the ellipse looking right and positioned right depended on changing multiple properties at the same time.
+And was a total pain.